 Even at a minimum level of complexity (relative to other handguns), the design inferences are obvious.
 My Glock 21 is irreducibly complex; the removal of just one piece in the overall assembly will not only render the weapon inoperative, but may, in fact, make it deadly to operate, especially for the officer trying to use it.
 The irreducible complexity of the handgun betrays the intelligent design of its creator.
 No process of chance, natural law (or even natural selection) can account for the Glock 21.

 In a similar way, intelligent causation most reasonably accounts for the irreducibly complex nature of the bacterial flagellum, and alternative explanations relying on some evolutionary combination of chance, natural law or natural selection cannot.
 Dembski again: “Indeed, the other side has not even been able to imagine a putative evolutionary pathway, to say nothing of providing a detailed, step-by-step, fully articulated, testable evolutionary pathway to the flagellum.”
+The most obvious and reasonable inference seems to be elusive to naturalists who try to account for the appearance of design in biological organisms.
+Click To Tweet

 The most obvious and reasonable inference seems to be elusive to naturalists who try to account for the appearance of design in biological organisms.
 No explanation employing the laws of physics or chemistry from “inside the room” of the natural universe is adequate.
 The appearance of design in biology is yet another evidence demonstrating the existence of an “external” Divine Designer.
 This brief summary of evidence for design is excerpted from God’s Crime Scene, Chapter Four – Signs of Design: Is There Evidence of An Artist?